the-engine-room/2015/index.md

 ![MAVC]({{site.baseurl}}/media/logos/mavc.png)

 [Making All Voices Count](www.makingallvoicescount.org) (MAVC) – together with the [Network Society](http://www.networksociety.co.za/report-highlights.php) initiative at the University of the Witwatersrand in South Africa, and [Pawa254](http://pawa254.org/) in Kenya, we have been working on a research project that aims to understand how voice and accountability initiatives in Kenya and South Africa choose technology tools, and whether targeted information could improve the process.
-The project is producing a peer-reviewed article, a longer report and an online framework designed to be help organizations choosing a tool think through the process.
-The research is supported by Making All Voices Count.
+The project is producing a peer-reviewed article, a longer report and an online framework designed to be help organisations choosing a tool think through the process.

 <br>